MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via an Entity PlayStream Events, entering or leaving an entity segment or as part of an entity segment based scheduled task.
-When executing CloudScript through Entity PlayStream Events, entering or leaving an entity segment or as part of a entity segment based scheduled task the context that is provided includes the following information:
+When executing script through Entity PlayStream Events, entering or leaving an entity segment or as part of a entity segment based scheduled task the context that is provided includes the following information:
 * The Entity Profile
-* The PlayStream event which triggered the CloudScript.
+* The PlayStream event which triggered the script.
 * A boolean that indicates whether a Playsteam event is sent as part of the function being executed

 ```C#